nationalarchives/ds-find-caselaw-docs/doc/adr/0053-automated-document-metadata-cleansing.md

 - **Maintainability**: Format-specific cleaners are modular and testable; Infrastructure as Code

 **What becomes harder:**

 - **Operational complexity**: Must monitor multiple queues (main + DLQ); VPC endpoints increase infrastructure
 - **Processing latency**: Visual validation and SQS polling add latency to document pipeline
 - **Operational dependency**: **Critical trade-off**—cleansing failures block PDF generation and publication.
 Essential for privacy but accepted operational risk when Lambda unavailable.
 SQS buffering reduces message loss during outages; DLQ alarms provide failure visibility.
 The publication blocking itself remains unmitigated.

 **Risks requiring attention:**

 - **Uncleansed documents in published bucket**: All existing published documents lack cleansing.
 Requires one-off bulk operation.
 Publication workflow must verify cleansing before copying.
-- **Visual validation false positives**: Cleansing may fail on documents with complex formatting.
-Version tagging allows reprocessing with improved logic.
+- **Visual validation false positives**: Cleansing may fail on documents with complex formatting, e.g. if a docx has tracked changes or comments.
+Version tagging allows reprocessing with improved logic if we ever improve these, however we need to decide on a process to get these documents published in the meantime.
+- **Autopublish workflow**: The backlog tribunal parser performs bulk ingestion of old records and allows them to be autopublished.
+The current solution does not handle this well: documents cannot be published at ingest time because they must be cleansed first.
+As a result, the autopublish process will fail to complete until cleansing is finished, and there is no automated coordination for this scenario.
+We will need to create a followup solution and ADR to handle this.

 **System limitations:**

 - Cannot remove PII from document body text or embedded images (authors responsible for content-level redaction)
 - Password-protected or corrupted documents fail processing (move to DLQ)